rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

     -   Kant: "Answering the question: What is Enlightenment?"
         -   *Sapere aude* ("Dare to be wise")
 -   Development of calculus
--   TODO: rationalism and empiricism in asia.
+-   TODO: rationalism and empiricism in Asia.

 ### Early empiricists